confluentinc/examples/ccloud/docs/includes/connect-worker-to-origin-onprem.rst

    status.storage.replication.factor=<replication-factor-origin>

 The origin on-premises |ak| cluster can have a varied set of security features enabled, but for simplicity in this example we show no security configurations, just PLAINTEXT.
-The Connect worker’s admin client requires connection information to the onprem cluster.
+The |kconnect| worker’s admin client requires connection information to the on-premises cluster.

 .. sourcecode:: bash